 10-year limited warranty

 The Leesa Hybrid is a more expensive, luxury mattress, but it also comes with added benefits.
 The Leesa Hybrid is slightly firmer than the Leesa and will offer better edge support and cooling properties.
 The Leesa Hybrid is also 1” thicker than the Leesa mattress.
-It tends to be a better option for side sleepers and back sleepers.
+It tends to be a better option for side sleepers, back sleepers, and stomach sleepers.

 The original Leesa mattress is the more affordable option and tends to be better suited for combination sleepers who move around while sleeping.
 Its foam layers do a great job of responding to movement throughout the night and keeping motion transfer at a minimum, which is great for couples.